AndersNYC/intro_net_analysis/5_other_tools.md

 Another good indicatior of how close the communities in our network are, is to see the average shortest path.
 For that, we can use `nx.average_shortest_path_length(G)`

 ## Diameter

 Diameter is a derivative of the shortest path measurement, diameter will output what is the longest of all the shortest path measurements.
 In other words, it gives the longest chain of connections.
 Or, better said, it gives the length of the nodes that are further apart.

 To check the diameter of a network graph, do `nx.diameter(G)`.
 The problem with this method is that it outputs an error if there are nodes that have no path to all others.
 In that case, what we could do is to find the largest component of the network, make it a subgraph and check its diameter.
-See below:
+We won't do it here, but this is how to:

 ```python
 components = nx.connected_components(G)